-Our RFID thermal transfer labels are powered by the Alien® Squiggle Higgs-3 and Avery® AD227 RFID chips.
+Our RFID thermal transfer labels are powered by the Alien® Squiggle Higgs-3 RFID chip.
 Our selection of RFID thermal transfer labels feature:

 RFID thermal transfer labels are commonly used in the following applications:

 What printers models are compatible with your RFID labels?